BankkRoll/discord-integration-unlock-bot/README.md

 # Discord Integration Unlock Bot

 ## Overview
-This project integrates a Discord bot with with Unlock Protocol to manage access to specific Discord server channels.
-It verifies Discord users' NFT ownership and grants them roles accordingly.
+This bot integrates a Discord bot with the Unlock Protocol, giving access control for specific channels within a Discord server.
+Authenticate Discord users' ownership of NFTs associated with Unlock Protocol memberships and automatically grant them corresponding roles.

+- **Role Management**: The bot efficiently manages roles based on users' ownership of NFTs tied to Unlock Protocol memberships.
+It automatically grants or revokes access as needed, ensuring a seamless experience for members.
+This job diligently scans and updates roles for users who have obtained them through the bot.
+This meticulous approach ensures that manually assigned roles remain untouched, safeguarding the integrity of your Discord community.

 ## Environment Setup
 1. Create a `.env` file based on the provided `.env.example`.